mattcantstop/mattcantstop.github.io/about.md

 I live in Denver, CO.
 I am married to the imitable [Kylee Duff](https://www.instagram.com/kyleeduff).
 We have four children and two pups.
 I really like to 🚴‍♀️, 🏊‍♂️, and play 🏀.
 I love eating at great fast casual restaurants.

-I work at [LaunchDarkly](https://launchdarkly.com) leading the Professional Services organization.
-Previously I worked at [GitHub](https://github.com) as the Director of Delivery and the Director of Communities of Practice and Advanced Security in the Professional Services department.
+I stopped working for larger tech companies in order to make a few small bets.
+I want to build a more calm life for me and my family.
+I previously worked at [LaunchDarkly](https://launchdarkly.com) leading the Professional Services organization.
+Before that I worked at [GitHub](https://github.com) as the Director of Delivery and the Director of Communities of Practice and Advanced Security in the Professional Services department.
 I worked at [MX](https://mx.com) before that doing Implementations and such with banking customers.

 My largest interests outside of work are: